jeffknerr/labMonitoring/README.md

 (script to mail something to someone, if there's a problem)

-## add certbot/letsencrypt
+#### add certbot/letsencrypt

-- make sure firewall allows http, https to zabbix server
+- make sure firewall allows http and https to zabbix server
 - add the certbot packages

     sudo apt-get update